 Cheryl earned her Bachelor’s degree in Finance from Michigan State University.
 She got her start in the industry as an assistant accountant on UPN’s breakaway hit “Moesha” starring Brandy Norwood.
 Beyond her role as president of the Atlanta chapter of Women in Television and Film, she taught the first scheduling and budgeting workshop at the Independent Black Film Festival in Atlanta and served as a judge and panelist at the SONscreen Film Festival in Simi Valley, California.

-Leslie Hochsztein is an Account Executive at Allied Integrated Marketing, a film and entertainment publicity and promotions agency.
-Leslie works primarily with movie studio clients including Disney, Focus Features, and CBS Films to promote their films leading up to theatrical release.
+Leslie Hochsztein is an Enterprise Application Engineering Specialist at GE Digital where she works on front-end development for General Electric internal applications.
+She was previously web developer at Superlux, a design studio dedicated to the moving image.
+Before she transitioned to web development, she was an Account Executive at Allied Integrated Marketing, a film and entertainment publicity and promotions agency.
+Leslie worked primarily with movie studio clients including Disney, Focus Features, and CBS Films to promote their films leading up to theatrical release.
 Leslie graduated from Emory University with a degree in Art History and Journalism.

 Lisa Moore is the principal of her own entertainment and intellectual property boutique law practice, The Moore Firm, LLC.
 Ms. Moore currently represents clients throughout the entertainment industry including actors, screenwriters, managers, directors, production companies, musicians and composers, visual artists and galleries, clothing designers, authors and writers, magazines, among others.
 She also works with Fortune 500 companies and celebrities on contracts, licensing, copyright, trademark, First Amendment issues and all other legal aspects of the art, entertainment, intellectual property, film, television, music and literary publishing businesses.